 NOTE: Whether the Remote UE ID consists of one or more of the following parameters: ProSe application id, ProSe application user id and/or GPSI of the Remote UE is for SA2 to decide

-Step 3b) The AF-1(Remote UE) provides the KPC5 key and the KPC5 key ID in the Key Response message to the Remote UE to be used for PC5 communication with a UE-to-network relay.
+Step 3b) The 5G PKMF-1(Remote UE) provides the KPC5 key and the KPC5 key ID in the Key Response message to the Remote UE to be used for PC5 communication with a UE-to-network relay.

 Step 4) The UE-to-network relay retrievs the discovery keys for discovery of the Remote UE as described in solution #35 (Discovery procedures for UE-to-network relays)..